 Line 6 - Enter the net total of the cash flow adjustments shown under line 5.
 This line equals the signed algebraic sum of line 5.

-Line 7 - Enter the total computable and Federal share amounts of the State and - appropriate fiscal year.
+Line 7 - Enter the total computable and Federal share amounts of the State and Local Administration estimates reported on line 17 of Form HCFA-25I for the appropriate fiscal year.

 Line 8 - Enter the net total of lines 6 and 7; i.e., the fiscal year State and Local Administration estimates plus or minus the cash flow adjustments.